Fast, effortless and 100% online.

-Here you record your income and expenses regardless if you have actually been paid or not.
-Basically, use your invoices instead of bank statements.
+This is when you record your income and expenditure regardless of if you have been paid or not.

 This is a way of calculating some of your business expenses using flat rates.
-You can choose this only if you also use cash basis.
+You can choose this only if you also use cash basis accounting.

 You can use flat rates for:

-For everything else, just work them out as you would normally.
+For everything else, working them out as you would normally should do the trick!